 - read all pre-departure materials and follow the rules, standards and instructions outlined in those materials; and

-- stay until the end of the academic and may not ask for early submission of papers, early presentation of papers or early dates for exams in order to leave the program early.
+- stay until the end of the academic program and do not ask for early submission of papers, early presentation of papers or early dates for exams in order to leave the program early.

-Brown reserves the right to remove a student from a program who is compromising participant safety, including his or her own, and/or the academic quality of the experience for other students.
+Brown and CASA reserve the right to remove a student from a program who is compromising participant safety, including his or her own, and/or the academic quality of the experience for other students.

-Brown summer carries a "course fee" set by the University.
-This fee covers the cost of academic program delivery and required excursions.
-Additionally, a housing and meal fee is assessed for each program, based on actual expenses incurred on behalf of the student that vary by location and program set-up.
-All costs - including what is covered and anticipated out-of -pocket expenses, will be posted on the program pages.
+Brown and CASA summer programs carry a "program fee" that covers the cost of academic program delivery and other program-related expenses.
+A housing fee is assessed for each program, based on actual expenses incurred on behalf of the student.
+Costs billed vary by location and program set-up.
+All costs - including what is covered and anticipated out-of -pocket expenses - are posted on the program pages.

-Brown reserves the right to cancel a summer study abroad program due to low enrollment.
+Brown and CASA reserve the right to cancel a summer study abroad program due to low enrollment.
 Students should not book airline tickets or make other non-refundable arrangements until explicity instructed to do so.
 Any costs incurred in such a situation are the sole responsibility of the student.

 Program deposits are non-refundable.
 All credit balances are subject to account review.
 Please be aware that many students incur additional fees while participating in the program.
 Therefore, refunds are typically processed 3 weeks after the completion of a program.

 Students who withdraw before the program starts will forfeit their program deposit and may incur other withdrawal penalties depending on the withdrawal date.
-These penalties include costs incurred by Brown on the student’s behalf.
+These penalties include costs incurred by Brown or CASA on the student’s behalf.
 Students should check with the OIP about specific financial penalties applicable to each summer program.
 Following the start of the program, students are not eligible for refunds unless there are serious, extenuating circumstances.
 Students who are dismissed from a program due to violation of the code of conduct will not receive a refund.